rprybudko/git-local-squash/README.md

 ### 1. Commit utility

 For commits, the commitizen utility is used.
 You can find out more about commitizen [here](https://github.com/commitizen/cz-cli).
 If committizen is not set locally in the project then make your repo [commitizen friendly](https://github.com/commitizen/cz-cli#making-your-repo-commitizen-friendly) or set it [globally](https://github.com/commitizen/cz-cli#conventional-commit-messages-as-a-global-utility).
-If another commit utility is used, please specify it instead of the code listed [here].
+If another commit utility is used, please specify it instead of the code listed [here](https://github.com/rprybudko/git-local-squash/blob/main/cz-squash.sh#L32).

 ### 2. Squash git command